clinical-meteor/cookbook/cookbook/webstorm.md

 ````

-### Preferences > Live Edit
+### Settings > General
-You want this turned **off**.
+"Save files on frame deactivation" and "Save files automatically" - you want this turned **off**.
 It conflicts with Meteor's build process, and basically duplicates functionality found in Meteor.
 Bundling and live editing will basically conflict with each other.

+In older versions, thse could be found under Preferences > Live Edit.

+#### Settings > Editor > Editor Tabs
+Enable "Mark modified tabs with asterisk"

-### Preferences > Javascript > Code Quality Tools > JSLint
+### Settings > Javascript > Code Quality Tools > JSLint

 ````
 + Enable